 Although Al-Farabi expresses concern about mismatches between words and concepts, the specific reasons for his concern are unclear.
 Speculations range from the possibility of communication breakdowns to the impeding of logical reasoning, particularly in educational settings (Rauf, Ahmad & Iqbal, 2013).
 Despite his reservations, Al-Farabi is content with the current linguistic conventions and does not rush to advocate for immediate language reform.
 Al-Farabi makes very specific recommendations for translators looking to incorporate technical terms from another language (Sartori & Binaghi, 2022).
 His insights into the complexities of linguistic development, combined with practical translation considerations, offer a nuanced view of the relationship between language, thought, and philosophical knowledge transmission (Rahman, 2023).
-Even though he does not advocate for specific language reforms, his insights provide a nuanced perspective on the relationship between language, thought, and philosophical knowledge transmission.
+Even though he does not advocate for specific language, thought, and philosophical knowledge transmission.